Admissions Process for the Class of 2021

 1. Application Form

 Fill out the online registration form completely and accurately.
 The $135.00 application fee includes payment for one entrance examination session.
+Please note: applicants must be at least 17.5 years of age before classes begin.

 2. Entrance Testing Procedure